Best places to enjoy a geothermal bath in Iceland

-Entrance fee: Children under 14 years old have free entrance and adults 15 years and older have to pay 3000 isk for a ticket.
+Entrance fee: Check for the prices updates here.
+Children under 14 years old have free entrance and adults 15 years and older have to pay 3000 isk for a ticket.
 For seniors (67+ years) and people with disabilities, the fee is 2200 isk.
 You can rent a swimsuit or a towel for 700 isk.

 Facilities: You will find sowers in traditional Icelandic style, separate for men and women.
 Also, next to the swimming pool there is a Bistro where you can enjoy a snack.